 I cannot write an article about artichokes without mentioning Jerusalem artichokes or sunchokes.
-They are not really a type of artichoke, but they do belong to the same plant family.
+They are not a type of artichoke, but they do belong to the same plant family.
 Sunchokes received the name of artichoke because their taste was thought to be similar.
-The taste is actually a cross between an artichoke and a potato, which makes Jerusalem artichokes a healthier stand-in for potatoes.
-In fact, Jerusalem artichokes are very healthy as they are filled with iron, inulin and potassium, making them ideal for boosting energy, regulating blood sugar and lowering blood pressure.
+The taste is a cross between an artichoke and a potato, which makes Jerusalem artichokes a healthier stand-in for potatoes.
+Jerusalem artichokes are very healthy as they are filled with iron, inulin, and potassium, making them ideal for boosting energy, regulating blood sugar, and lowering blood pressure.

 Sunchokes are easy to cook too.
 You don’t even have to peel them; just scrub them clean.
-Heat caramelizes their sugars which gives them a sweet, nutty flavor and velvety texture when cooked.
+The heat caramelizes their sugars which gives them a sweet, nutty flavor and velvety texture when cooked.
 Alternatively, you can eat them raw by shredding them into a slaw.
 Slice them super-thin and bake them with rosemary to make healthy sunchoke chips.
-My favorite way to eat them is to roast them in a 425 degree oven tossed with olive oil, garlic, salt and pepper.
+My favorite way to eat them is to roast them in a 425-degree oven tossed with olive oil, garlic, salt, and pepper.
 I cooked them with parsnips and bell peppers in my dish Roasted Jerusalem Artichokes with Braised Garlicky Kale.
 Yum!

 I hope after reading this that you are more hungry and less intimidated by cooking with fresh artichokes.
 Once you get used to it, the process goes much faster the next time.
 Artichoke hearts are amazing and you should cook with them every chance you get, but don’t cheat yourself out of the sweet, nutty goodness of the rest of the artichoke.
 This vegetable is beautiful to look at, fun to eat, healthy, and delicious.

 Learn How to Cook Plant-Based Meals at Home!